alanesq/BasicOLEDMenu/README.md

 Note: This is a completely different sketch as of Nov21 as I decided to start again and create a version which is none blocking.
 The old version oldVersion.ino is easier to use but will stop everything else whilst waiting for user input etc.

+You may like to have a look at "AlternativeMenu.ino" which is a different menu system I created along with an AI, it has pin allocations which make it easy to use with the chep combined oled and rotary encoder boards for sale on Aliexpress.

 <table><tr>
   <td><img height='400px' src="/images/menu.jpg" /></td>
   <td><img height='400px' src="/images/project.png" /></td>